 3NF: Remove Transitive Dependencies

 In a Courses table, instructor_office does not depend directly on course_id (the key).
-It depends through the path course_id → instructor_id → instructor_office — in other words, a non-key column depends on another non-key column.
+It depends through the path course_id → instructor_id → instructor_office — a non-key column depending on another non-key column.
 That is a transitive dependency.
+Rule: non-key columns must depend only on the key, not through another non-key column.
+Solution: move instructor_office into an Instructors table.

-One Question Instead of Memorizing Rules
+One Sentence Instead of Memorizing Rules

 "Every non-key attribute must depend on the key, the whole key, and nothing but the key."
+That one sentence is the whole story:

 - the key = 1NF (a fact must be identifiable by a key)